Kappa Sigma

 Our house is conveniently located on dorm row.
 The house spans 5 floors as well as a basement and roof deck.
 Some amenities include, singles and doubles for every brother, access to in-house laundry, lounges on every floor, and lunch and dinner prepared by our private chef 5 days a week.

-Members are heavily involved in campus groups.
-Our brothers play many varsity sports, including football, volleyball, tennis, and crew, and are involved in clubs like Rocket Team, Bitcoin Club, and the Golf Club.
-Over the past two years, we have had brothers successfully launch two startups through Y-Combinator, brothers working in venture capital firms around campus, and many others who worked for large corporations like SpaceX, Roblox, and Apple.
+Members are heavily involved in campus organizations.
+Our brothers play many varsity sports, including football, tennis, and crew, while participating in other extracurriculars like ROTC, Rocket Team, Solar Car, Club Golf, the Bitcoin Club, and the MIT Entrepreneurship Club.
+Over the past three years, we have had brothers successfully launch two startups through Y-Combinator, and others working in venture capital firms around campus.
+KS brothers have gone on to work for large corporations like SpaceX, Roblox, Nvidia, and Apple.
 On weekends, we go out to eat together, play games in our house, and relax in the lounges.
 We throw some of the biggest parties on campus, including our half-century old party Primal, and have thousands of visitors for our events.
 Come say hi, play some games, and meet our talented and diverse brotherhood.

 8B67358E-C173-4E00-8571-E4490B2CAE11 - Connor Kaminska.jpeg